web-archive-group/WAHR/walkthroughs/Termite-Data-Server.md

 ###Additional Functions

+You will find the additional files in the `./Termite-Files` directory.

 Move the file *start_server_nogui.sh* to the root of the repository.
 Move the files *prepare_corpus.py* and *process_file.sh* to /bin/ .

 ## Step Two: Adding a Corpus to Termite
 To create a new corpus in Termite using a plaintext (.txt) file it is only necessary to run *process_file.sh*.
 Note that each line in the text file will be treated as a separate document in the corpus.

+If using warcbase output, you will want to `cat` or otherwise combine the output.
+Each line of the text file should be the plain text of a webpage, or otherwise.

 An example usage of *process_file.sh*:

 `./bin/process_file.sh "The Corpus" ~/Desktop/thecorpus.txt`